julienetie/aventador/README.rst

      - Not allowed
    * - zIndexes
      - Object
-     - Sets the zIndexes of transition states
+     - Sets the zIndexes of transition states by data attribute
      - z-index styles are not affected
      - Not allowed